 And that crowd saw a classic, one where the 1-2 finishers from last fall’s Breeders’ Cup Juvenile duplicated their finish in the Belmont.
 That’s the first time that happened in a Triple Crown race.

 They saw Hot Rod Charlie seize the immediate lead, clocking blazing fractions along the way.
-His 22.78-second opening quarter mile was the fastest opening mile in Belmont Stakes history.
+His 22.78-second opening quarter mile was the fastest opening quarter-mile in Belmont Stakes history.
 That preceded a 46.49-second half mile that illustrated Flavien Prat – aboard Hot Rod Charlie – intended to wire the field.

 Essential Quality, meanwhile, hung back in fifth.
 Through a half-mile, Rock Your World and France Go de Ina kept Hot Rod Charlie company up front.
 Cox, meanwhile, tried processing what he was seeing.